 Profit vs. profitability

 Both profit and profitability give you insight into different aspects of your business.
-To avoid confusing the two, you need to understand the difference between profit and profitability.
+To avoid confusing the two, you must understand the difference between profit and profitability.

 Profit is the amount your business gains.
 It is a number that remains when you subtract expenses from your revenue.
 You can find profit by looking at your business’s income statement.